 A special feature of this tour is our stay in several heritage hotels.
-ASA has selected 4-star and 5-star hotels, many of which are themselves historical buildings and/or are located in historical centres.
 All rooms have en suite bathroom.

-- Syracuse (3 nights): 5-star Grand Hotel Ortigia housed in a historic building, located on the island of Ortigia. - Agrigento (2 nights): 4-star Colleverde Park Hotel a modern hotel located near the Valley of the Temples. - Palermo (4 nights): 4-star Grand Hotel Piazza Borsa located in the heart of the historic centre, the hotel incorporates 3 adjacent buildings that once formed a grand monastery; it retains a number of historic features including a beautiful interior cloister. - Lipari (3 nights): 4-star Hotel Tritone located close to the town centre, set within a lush garden. - Taormina (2 nights): 4-star Hotel Excelsior Palace perched on a promontory that juts out over the western coastline, offering unbeatable views of the Ionian Sea and Mount Etna.
+- Syracuse (3 nights): 3-star Hotel Gutkowski a charming boutique hotel housed in a historic building, located on the island of Ortigia. - Agrigento (2 nights): 4-star Colleverde Park Hotel a modern hotel located near the Valley of the Temples. - Palermo (4 nights): 4-star Grand Hotel Piazza Borsa located in the heart of the historic centre, the hotel incorporates 3 adjacent buildings that once formed a grand monastery; it retains a number of historic features including a beautiful interior cloister. - Lipari (3 nights): 4-star Hotel Tritone located close to the town centre, set within a lush garden. - Taormina (2 nights): 4-star Hotel Excelsior Palace perched on a promontory that juts out over the western coastline, offering unbeatable views of the Ionian Sea and Mount Etna.